Bowery/desktop/README.md

 - `debug.log` is where the makefile writes its output to.
 You can also see application logs there.
 I highly recommend `tail -f debug.log` while you're developing.

 ## Database
 Uses orchestrate and schemas can be found in `bowery/server/schemas`.
+All keys will be orchestrate generated ids which are also stored as fields for good measure.

+## Team
+Information about what `Developer`'s are sharing what `Env`.
+- `ignoredPaths:[]string`
+- `members:[]Developer.id`
+- `master:Env.id`

+## Env
+An array of files that need to be synced.
+Individual files are not stored in their own collection with their own keys.
+- `[]{localPath:string, s3Path:string, version:string, md5:string}`

+## Developer
+Our version of a user model.
+- `name:string`
+- `email:string`
+- `password:string`
+- `salt:string`

 ## Routes
 ### Server